Monarch Money Alternative (2026): BudgetLabs vs Monarch

 - You need role-based permissions on your shared budget.
 Monarch supports differentiated roles (e.g. advisor-only or read-only views); BudgetLabs ships a single owner-plus-editors model where everyone has full read/write.
 If "my financial advisor needs view-only access" or "my teen sees their category but not the household budget" is a requirement, Monarch wins today.

-- Investments are a meaningful part of your wealth picture.
+- Live brokerage investment tracking is meaningful to you.
 You want holdings, dividends, returns, asset allocation in one dashboard.
 Monarch does this; we don't.

 - You value design and polish above all else.
-Monarch's UI is the best in the category.
-We're solid, not stunning.
-If aesthetics drive your choice, Monarch wins.
+Monarch's UI is one of the best in the category.
+We're polished and modern too, but if maximalist visual design drives your choice, Monarch wins.

 - You're at a stage of life where wealth tracking matters more than budget discipline.
 If you have multiple accounts, real net worth, and your question is "how am I doing overall" rather than "did I overspend on dining this month" — Monarch is built for that question.